mar10/wsgidav/docs/source/user_guide_configure.rst

 A DAVProvider handles read and write requests for all URLs that start with a given share path.

-WsgiDAV comes bundled with ``FilesystemProvider``, a DAVProvider that serves DAV requests by reading and writing to the server's file system. |br|
+WsgiDAV comes bundled with :class:`~wsgidav.fs_dav_provider.FilesystemProvider`, a DAVProvider that serves DAV requests by reading and writing to the server's file system. |br|
 However, custom DAVProviders may be implemented and used, that publish a database backend, cloud drive, or any virtual data structure.

 The ``provider_mapping`` configuration routes share paths to specific DAVProvider instances.

-By default a writable `FilesystemProvider` is assumed, but can be forced to read-only.
+By default a writable :class:`~wsgidav.fs_dav_provider.FilesystemProvider` is assumed, but can be forced to read-only.
 Note that a DomainController may still restrict access completely or prevent editing depending on authentication.